-This coffee is sundried for 14-18 days and covered with black plastic every day at about 3pm to keep its heat.
-When it gets to 18%-20% we store it for 6 days and then bring it back out.
-This is one of our tricks to enhance cup quality and uniformity.
-Right at the end of the drying process we put the coffee on a drum dryer for about three hours.
-This creates even better uniformity in the cup.
-Mass temperature never exceeds 37.5 C.
+This coffee is sun-dried for 14 to 18 days and covered with black plastic every day around 3 p.m., when the warm afternoons begin to transition into cold nights.
+When it's between 18 and 20 percent moisture, the coffee is stored for 6 days and then brought back out.
+(This is one of Sonora's special tricks for enhancing cup quality and uniformity!)
+Right at the end of the drying process, the coffee is put in a drum dryer for about three hours, to create even better uniformity in the cup.
+The mass temperature never exceeds 37.5 C (99.5 F).

 Cupping notes: Rich and complex.
 Juicy acidity and notes of Meyer lemon, florals and green apple.